On the Springer correspondence for wreath products: Borel-Moore Homology of Wreath Steinberg Varieties

 \subsection{Borel-Moore Homology}

 An introduction to Borel-Moore homology can be found in \cite[\S2.6--7]{CG97}.
-In particular, we will use the following result: \begin{prop} Let $\pi:M\to N$ be a proper map from a smooth complex manifold onto a variety, and let $Z = M \times_N M := \{(m, m')\in M^2 ~|~ \pi(m) = \pi(m')\}$.
+In particular, we will use the following result:

+\begin{prop} Let $\pi:M\to N$ be a proper map from a smooth complex manifold onto a variety, and let $Z = M \times_N M := \{(m, m')\in M^2 ~|~ \pi(m) = \pi(m')\}$.
 Denote by $\HBM(Z;K)$ the group of Borel-Moore homology with coefficients in a field $K$ of characteristic 0, and by $\HBMt(Z; K)$ its top degree homologies.
-Then, \begin{enumerate}[(a)] \item {\cite[Corollary 2.7.41, 2.7.48]{CG97}} The group $\HBMt(Z;K)$ has a structure of an associative unital $K$-algebra.
+Then, \begin{enua} \item {\cite[Corollary 2.7.41, 2.7.48]{CG97}} The group $\HBMt(Z;K)$ has a structure of an associative unital $K$-algebra.

 \item {\cite[Lemma 2.7.49]{CG97}} Assume that the set of irreducible components $\{L_w\}_{w\in W}$ of $Z$ is indexed by a finite set $W$.
-If all the components have the same dimension, then the fundamental classes $\{[L_w] \}_{w\in W}$ form a basis of the algebra $\HBMt(Z;K)$. \end{enumerate} \end{prop}
+If all the components have the same dimension, then the fundamental classes $\{[L_w] \}_{w\in W}$ form a basis of the algebra $\HBMt(Z;K)$. \end{enua} \end{prop}

 Following \cite[\S3]{CG97}, the above-mentioned results apply to the the Steinberg variety $Z_m$ for $\GL_{m}$.
 Within this section, we abbreviate $\HBMt(-;\QQ)$ by $H(-)$ when it is convenient.
 It is further proved therein that the top Borel-Moore homology with rational coefficients gives a geometric realization of the group algebra of $\Sigma_m$ as below: